scottyhq/cb-resources/docs/technical-resources/solutions/cbs-jupyter.md

         * `export PATH=~/anaconda3/bin:$PATH`
     * Once Anaconda is installed: use the `conda` package manager to install Jupyterlab
     * `conda install -c conda-forge jupyterlab`
-* Test this using the `ssh tunnel` described in the main page tutorial of this repository

 #### Configure the machine for research